-A property is constructed and marketed at a discounted price.
+A property is constructed and marketed and sold at a discounted price.
 This is often referred to as low-cost homes for sale.
 The value of the sale would be discounted to ensure it is set at an affordable level.
-This would incorporate an option to lease at midmarket private rent to give the owner flexibility.
+This mechanism would incorporate an option to lease at mid-market rent to give the owner flexibility.
 The discount would also apply to re-sales to ensure the housing remains affordable in perpetuity.
 The property is constructed and marketed with or without the aid of affordable housing subsidy.
 This can include the involvement of a RSL.
 The proposed property must be used as the household's main dwelling.

-The discounted sale price would be calculated from the market value of the house on the open market.
-This cap on the house price will be written into the deeds and is in perpetuity.
+The discounted price would be calculated from the market value of the house on the open market.
+This discount percentage on the house price will be written into the deeds to apply in perpetuity and is index linked.
 However, as the price of the unit is linked to the market value of the property, it can be taken out of the 'affordable' bracket in the case of volatile price rises.
 Unlike shared equity, the owner will own 100% of the property, but would have purchased at a discounted price.